 - Watch your stress levels.
 Stress can wreak havoc on your sugar levels.
 Include calming activities as part of your daily routine, even if for just a few minutes at a time to center yourself and shift your focus to positive and soothing thoughts.
 Try medication, prayer, or even just reading a few pages of a good book in the sunshine or while taking a warm bath.

 Although a serious, chronic condition, with help, diabetes can be managed effectively.
-Hillendale Home Care, offers trusted home care in Concord, CA and the surrounding communities and provides the highest quality in-home care for older adults.
+Hillendale Home Care provides the highest quality in-home care for older adults.
 We can assist diabetics with medication reminders, light housekeeping or errand running, healthy meal planning and preparation, and so much more – leading to a much better quality of life.